Edna Cooke Shoemaker

-Edna Cooke Shoemaker (1889 – November 28, 1975) was an American artist and illustrator.
-Born in Philadelphia, she graduated from the Philadelphia High School for Girls in 1908 and was a student at the Philadelphia Academy of Art.
-She illustrated magazine advertisements, magazine covers including Ladies Home Journal (April 1920, June 1920, and August 1920); and Etude (October 1928); and children's books including Mother Goose, Heidi, Hans Brinker', Tommy Tip Toe, Stories of Mrs. Moleworth, Stories by Juliana Horatia Ewing, and East o’ the Sun, West o’ the Moon.
+Edna Cooke Shoemaker (June 19, 1889 – November 28, 1975) was an American artist and illustrator.
+Born in Philadelphia, she was the daughter of George Anderson and Elizabeth Ireton (Simon) Cook.
+She graduated from the Philadelphia High School for Girls in 1908 and was a student at the Pennsylvania Academy of the Fine Arts.

+She illustrated magazine advertisements, magazine covers, including Ladies Home Journal (April 1920, June 1920, and August 1920); and Etude (October 1928); and children's books including Mother Goose, Heidi, Hans Brinker', Tommy Tip Toe, Stories of Mrs. Moleworth, Stories by Juliana Horatia Ewing, and East o’ the Sun, West o’ the Moon.

+She married Orlando Shoemaker, a mechanical engineer, in 1924.
+They had three children.

+Edna died at her home in Media, Pennsylvania, when she was 86 years old.